protesilaos/my-website/_interpretations/2022-06-29-malamas-letter.md

 have done.
 What occurs, what is in the present, is the feeling, which is passionate.
 When we live moment-by-moment we do it with aloofness, for we are not fastened upon constructs of either the past or the future.
-We have already emptied the room, freed the mind from such concerns.
+We have already cleared the room, freed the mind from such concerns.
 Experiences can then be savoured in full.

 What about those "Sunday nights" that bring sorrow?
 Why are the years